 If you think it could help you, I tried to put it under the most liberal license so you can freely use it or edit it for your personal and commercial projects.
 Don't feel the need to credit me.

-A 16x16 pixel font which I designed to facilitate texturing and dithering for pixel artists.
-Not every piece of art software has tools designed for dithering, and using custom brushes for the purpose can slow software down.
+THE STORY: I designed this 16x16 pixel font to facilitate texturing and dithering for pixel artists.
+Not every piece of art software has tools designed for texturing/dithering, and loading lots of custom brushes for the purpose can slow one's software down.
 This font was made to attempt to solve the problem.
 Now you can dither, shade, and texture by typing!
 Every glyph repeats as a seamless texture both horizontally and vertically.

 A bold variant of Derpberd, again made to have a constant height in order to be suitable for pixel comics.
 Most of the character widths are unchanged, but some (like m and w) had to become 1px wider for the bold style to work.